 - Meetings with local entrepreneurs have been held to explore first ideas for business opportunities, and especially with the bison in mind.

 - Existing businesses and facilities have been identified and checked (also the potential for wildlife watching hide sites).

 - A series of stakeholder meetings have been held in the relevant villages and with local and central authorities.

 - A photo mission has been completed, delivering quality imagery, also visible in the Southern Carpathians gallery on this web site.

-- Roll ups, brochure, executive summary has been produced and the Rewilding Europe youtube trailer translated into Romanian.
+- Roll ups, brochure, executive summary and fact sheets have been produced and the Rewilding Europe youtube trailer translated into Romanian.